 The European institutions have, however, already paved the way towards a European federal state along the lines of the United States – together with the majority of national governments, especially those of the euro zone, and long before democratic debate and decision even had a chance to address the crucial questions.

 The course towards a federal state is postulated very clearly and exemplary in a summary paper of the Greens in the European Parliament.
 The paper demands to safeguard the European Union »against the risk of non-coordinated national policies,« and that Europe now needs the courage »to transfer more power to the Union’s economic, financial, fiscal and tax policies, to build a more social Europe, and to allow the European institutions to exert more power and democracy.«

 Since the Greens’ paper does not capture the imperative principle of subsidiarity defined in the European treaties, it can only be understood as a postulate for »democratic centralism« – a conceptual nonsense similar to the quality of »democratic socialism«.
 There can be no doubt that democracy is conceptually open by nature, fostering personal freedom, and therefore needs to be practiced bottom-up, not top-down.
 Meanwhile, the European Parliament tries to absorb powers assigned to various national democratic levels, thereby undermining the necessary political subsidiarity and preventing an integration sustainably supported by Europe’s citizens.
-As a compliment I recommend the article Undemocratic EU Institutions.
+As a compliment I recommend the articles Principles of Democracy and Undemocratic EU Institutions.

 3. Supranationalism and Monetary Area